AliRezaJoodi/Electronics_Modules/Detector_Zero Crossing_1Phase/README.md

-## Zero Crossing Detector for 1-phase dimmer
+## Zero Crossing Detector for 1-Phase Dimmer
 I tested it for many times and worked great.

 ### Folders and Files Description